Nanobiomechanics: Nanoindentation

 For a description of nanoindentation, see nanoindentation.

 Nanoindentation has been applied to biomechanical studies.
 One example studied repair bone from genetically modified mesenchymal cells.
 They compressed a probe with a nanometer radius into both native and repair bone and used it to study the deformability of the tissue.
 This gave them insight into mechanical properties of the bone, including its stiffness.
-Nanoindentation also allowed them to study the bone’s compressibility through loading and unloading curves.
+Nanoindentation also allowed them to study the bone's compressibility through loading and unloading curves.

 Further, nanoindentation may be combined with other methods in specific studies.
 One example is AFM nanoindentation, which has been applied to study subcellular components in living cells.

 Nanoparticles

 For a description of nanoparticles, see nanoparticles.

 Nanoparticles both affect cells on a nanoscale level, and are one method of studying the mechanical properties of cells and biomaterials on the nanoscale level.
-Nanoparticles affect how cells adhere to substrates, and the cell’s stiffness.
-They also impact components of the cell’s cytoskeleton which in turn affect cell motility as they bind and interact with structures such as receptors and RNA.
+Nanoparticles affect how cells adhere to substrates, and the cell's stiffness.
+They also impact components of the cell's cytoskeleton which in turn affect cell motility as they bind and interact with structures such as receptors and RNA.

 As these nanoparticles affect the nanobiomechanics of cells, they are valuable tools to study them.
 For example, nanoparticles have been embedded on the surfaces of structures to alter the nanotopographical environment, and affected how the cell behaved.
 This included how cells spread, how cytoskeletal components assemble, and how cells attach.
 Some included nanoparticles have magnetic properties, and have been used in conjunction with magnetic fields for detailed control of cellular surfaces and other studies.

 Nanoparticles are useful in studying the ways cells adapt physical forces into biochemical signals, and the mechanical properties of cellular constituents.
 They have also been used in processes such as particle tracking microrheology.

-Computational nanobiomechanics

-In addition to experimental aspect, research has been expanding through computational methods.
-Molecular dynamics (MD) simulations have provided a wealth of knowledge in this area.
-Although, the MD simulation are still limited to a small number of atoms and molecules, due to limitation in the computational performance, they have proved to be an instrumental branch of this emerging field.